Orzo Super Salad Recipe

 i usually toss whole wheat orzo with feta and grape tomatoes i’ve roasted with shallots. a delicious side dish on its own, or a good base for add-ins.

 This looks great.
 I love a good orzo dish.
 Another nice option is to throw in some oil cured olives, tomatoes, and tarragon (or any other favorite herb).
-I also really like fruit added to something like this - apples, strawberries, etc. Or you could do a fruit salad with lots of herbs in it.
-Happy Summer!

-Another meal that I would be so at home with.
-Orzo is often overlooked or forgotten, but sometimes it's just the right grain for the dish.
+Orzo is often overlooked or forgotten, but sometimes it’s just the right grain for the dish.
 Whole wheat all the better.

 The flavor and texture combination in this sounds wonderful!
 I love to add all sorts of fresh herbs to my orzo salads.
 A combination of mint and basil is one of my favorites.
 I’m going to make an orzo dish tonight with saffron and fennel.

-LOVE whole wheat orzo--always have it on hand!
-This looks like a fab combo---will try soon!
+LOVE whole wheat orzo–always have it on hand!
+This looks like a fab combo—will try soon!

 I love your blog, I love your recipes and the pictures are so beautiful!
-But I like visiting your blog also because I always find something new, even ingredients and different kinds of food that we can't find in Italy.
-In fact I haven't understand what orzo pasta is, orzo is the Italian for barley (I think) but maybe I'm wrong :-D Anyway it looks really good and I'm very curious to try it...if I find it!!!
-Bye Sabrina HS: thanks for the nice note Sabrina!
-You could certainly substitute a grain like barley or farro - but orzo is actually a pasta that happens to look like a grain (of rice) - hence the name orzo.
+But I like visiting your blog also because I always find something new, even ingredients and different kinds of food that we can’t find in Italy.
+In fact I haven’t understand what orzo pasta is, orzo is the Italian for barley (I think) but maybe I’m wrong 😀 Anyway it looks really good and I’m very curious to try it…if I find it!!!
+Bye Sabrina

-Wow, this looks refreshing and delicious!
-Just one question though, what would you recommend to replace the feta with to make the salad vegan?
 HS: Hi WC, you can simply leave it out.
 The salad will still be good.
-That being said, I do like the creaminess the feta adds - and that salty tang.
+That being said, I do like the creaminess the feta adds – and that salty tang.
 You could certainly make the dressing a bit creamier by pureeing it with some avocado.
-I'd resist the urge to substitute one of those soy-based vegan substitutes - i.e. cheese, yogurt, sour cream, etc. Maybe a pinch or two of nutritional yeast would bring that bit of tang into play...
+I’d resist the urge to substitute one of those soy-based vegan substitutes – i.e. cheese, yogurt, sour cream, etc. Maybe a pinch or two of nutritional yeast would bring that bit of tang into play…

-Love the salad - Is it alfafa sprouts that you have used?
-Also can I use alfafa sprouts in any of my salads ? - I have eaten these types till now and would love to start including them in my diet....
 HS: Yes, those were alfalfa sprouts, but you might substitute other sprouts if you like.
-And yes - you can toss them into lots of salads, sandwiches, soups, etc. Some of the markets here have quite a range available.
+And yes – you can toss them into lots of salads, sandwiches, soups, etc. Some of the markets here have quite a range available.

-No orzo salads making the rounds in my city either ... tho' buffet tables are heavily into farro salads - featuring fiddleheads, wild leeks, or rapini!
-But Californians are the trendsetters, so thanks for the heads up!
-Now I have the opportunity to start a trend, and orzo salads will be all over Toronto by summer 2010!
-I'll buy some whole wheat orzo at Whole Foods this weekend, but Heidi - please post another orzo recipe before the end of the summer to help me use it all up!
+I’ll buy some whole wheat orzo at Whole Foods this weekend, but Heidi – please post another orzo recipe before the end of the summer to help me use it all up!

-I want to say that I love your recipes, and I love getting your emails.
-I always look forward to them before I go grocery shopping!
 Anyways, I made this salad and it was fantastic!
 With it I served grilled salmon with a light-chunky peach glaze.
 I am from Utah and peaches are everywhere!
 There was no refined sugar added, just peaches, grapefruit and some a little honey.
 My husband also put a little Dijon mustard with his.
-It wasn't that bad!
-But where I was going with this was, the colors were beautiful.
-And the varieties of flavors were excellent!
-Megan
+It wasn’t that bad!

 Megan

-Thank you so much for posting your recipes with the "print recipe" feature.
+Thank you so much for posting your recipes with the “print recipe” feature.
 It makes it so easy.
 There are other sites where I have difficulty getting it to print JUST the recipe!
-For vegans trying to avoid oil please keep suggesting alternatives to your vegetarian recipes.

 Tegan